 You can do everything right…and they can still decide that they're not going to let you in.

-According to Starhawk, the Wiccan population in prison is surprisingly large.
+As Starhawk tells it, when prisoners are allowed to practice their magic, commune with the Goddess, and have something as simple as a tarot deck, it can be life-changing, or at least make being in prison tolerable.
+"It's very stressful being locked up and not having access to nature," she said.
+"Inmates that I've talked to really appreciate Wicca's nature connection and being able to speak from the heart about what's going on with them."According to Starhawk, the Wiccan population in prison is surprisingly large.
 "It's not that Wiccans get arrested a lot so much as people become Wiccan in prison," she said.
 "I think that's because [Wicca] is very warm and accepting.
 Instead of saying that people are sinners and they must repent, Wicca is about the Goddess, who is the great mother and who loves all her children, even if they have made terrible mistakes.
 I think that's a really important message for women in prison, and for men."